HeavyMedl/HowToJavaScript/README.md

 The jQuery selector allows you to select put the `li` element (the descendent of `<ul class='list'>`) directly in the selector aka `$('.list li')`.
 So you immediately have access to the list items.
 There is no need for the nested loop to retrieve the `li` elements.

 So why would you ever want to write native JavaScript?
 Because it executes **MUCH** faster!
 Fan boys will always argue readability of code and the expressivity jQuery offers over writing native JavaScript.
-They're right and wrong.
+They're right and they're wrong.
 Readability and expressivity are important, but so is performance.
 The end user is not a developer.

-I'm one of those weird elitists who likes performance, however, I'll admit that learning JavaScript can more easily be learned by learning jQuery.
+I'm one of those elitists who likes performance.
+However, I'll admit that learning JavaScript can more easily be learned by learning jQuery.
 So lets get it.

-1. Refactor your `getFile(source, type)` function from the previous file to accept a type of either `'css'` or `'script'`.
+1. Refactor your `getFile(source, type)` function from `intern.js` to accept a type of either `'css'` or `'script'`.
 You'll need to use a Boolean conditional operator to check the value of the parameter `type` and adjust your code accordingly.

 2. Now that your function is ready to append a script to the `<head>`, include jQuery using this CDN endpoint https://ajax.googleapis.com/ajax/libs/jquery/2.1.3/jquery.min.js.